dreamblader/dominion-simulator/README.md

     - Start your BATTLE Phase
   - [ ] SPAWN Phase
     - Start your SPAWN Phase
+  - [ ] Create TOKEN Card
+    - Create a Pseudo-Card to put in Board
   - [x] END Turn
     - Finish your turn
   - [x] REACTION